 Jefferson County, Alabama

-Louise Cathareine Wooster was born in 1842 in Tuscaloosa, Alabama, the fifth youngest out of eight daughters of William Wooster and Mary Chism Wooster. her father, William was an engineer from New York, and her mother, Mary Chism, was a native of South Carolina.
+Louise Catherine Wooster was born in 1842 in Tuscaloosa, Alabama, the fifth youngest out of eight daughters of William Wooster and Mary Chism Wooster.
+Her father, William was an engineer from New York, and her mother, Mary Chism, was a native of South Carolina.
 Lou’s parents were married in Tuscaloosa.

-Artist Max Heldman’s depiction of Wooster helping the sick and dying during the cholera epicdemic in Alabama
+Artist Max Heldman’s depiction of Wooster helping the sick and dying during the cholera epidemic in Alabama

 Orphaned at an early age

 When her father died in 1851, her mother remarried a man named John Williams.
 A few years later, Lou’s stepfather took all their money and left the family to fend for themselves.
 Her mother died a few years later and as so many young children were, Lou was left an orphan with nothing to rely on but the mercy of relatives.

 The youngest sisters were placed in Mobile’s Protestant Orphan Asylum on March 16, 1857 on the day after their mother’s funeral against their mother’s wishes.

 Around 1857, her older sister, Margaret, left home and became a prostitute which created shame for the family.
 Margaret married several times and eventually owned a brothel in Birmingham on 3rd Avenue North under the name of “Maggie Bracken”.

 The youngest sisters were placed in Mobile’s Protestant Orphan Asylum on March 16, 1857, on the day after their mother’s funeral against their mother’s wishes.